Parallel computation in R

 Figure 1: Modern CPU and cores

-First of all we need to understand a little about CPUs (Central Processing Unit) and cores.
+First of all we need to understand a little about CPU (Central Processing Unit) and cores.
 Modern computers (Figure 1) have multiple CPUs, and those can have one or multiple cores.
 Each core is responsible of running individual processes.

 Think of a simple algebraic operation, adding two numbers (1 + 1).
-In a nutshell, that operation is translated to machine code and a process is started in one core to perform the operation (Figure 2).
+In a

 Figure 2: One core is performing the ‘1 +1’ operation.
 This leaves the other cores available to concurrently start other procesess